Microsoft Teams Connector

 Integrate Microsoft Teams with Dynatrace workflows

-Step 1 Install Microsoft Teams for Workflows
+Step 1 Install Microsoft Teams Connector

 2. Select Install.

-Dynatrace needs a Microsoft Power Automate webhook for the Teams channel where you want to send notifications.
+Dynatrace needs a Microsoft Power Automate webhook for the Microsoft Teams channel where you want to send notifications.
 The messages in Teams are sent under the name of the user who created the webhook.

-To create a Microsoft Power Automate webhook
+To create a Power Automate webhook

 1. In Microsoft Teams, open the context menu of the required channel and select Workflows.